“Tres Cruces, Tres Cumbres” expedition

 I get back to my tent at 01:40 pm.
 The day ends with one of the most spectacular sun set I have ever seen in this region : all around me the rays of light that are tearing the black clouds give me one more time the feeling to be in paradise.
 Slowly I realize that I’ll have to leave this unique place tomorrow and this makes me a bit sad as I am feeling so well in this environment.

 I have an appointment at around 02:00 pm with Jonson who is coming to pick me up with his Toyota Hilux at the feet of Tres Cruces Sur.
 Only few hours of walk are separating me from this gps waypoint we set together few days ago.
 The weather is beautiful and the particular purity of the air gives me the impression that I can see over hundreds of kilometers.

 Jonson is right on time at our appointment.
 He brought a bottle of Argentinian sparkling wine of which he makes blewing the cork after having shaking it as I we were on the podium of a formula one championship !
 His sincere happiness and his congratulations are touching me.
-I know him since years and I always admired this quite man and his impressive past of Puna explorer.
-Very few are the people who are knowing this wild and remote desert as well as he does.
+I know him since years and I always admired this quiet man and his impressive past of Puna explorer.
+Very few are the people who are knowing as well as he does this wild and remote desert.
 At my return in Fiambala, I am told that Ricardo still did not come back from Tres Cruces.

 As I am getting farther and farther from the Andes my fears are confirmed : in Catamarca city, then in Buenos Aires and back in France each contacts with Jonson and Ricardo’s friends and family are always the same : no trace of him.
 A year after and despite a couple of searching expeditions, the body of Ricardo has never been found.
 It will probably never be.